Ringdown waves from hairy black holes: Introduction

 \section{Introduction}

 Recent cosmological and astrophysical observations have accumulated compelling evidence for the existence of black holes, making them prime candidates for testing general relativity.
 On the theoretical side, a variety of non-vacuum or hairy black hole models have been proposed.
-These models may be interpreted as effective descriptions for black holes surrounded by dark sector fields or effects of modified gravity theories near a black hole.
-It is highly relevant to investigate the basic characteristics of hairy black holes and to develop techniques for identifying them, for instance through gravitational wave measurements.
+These models may be interpreted as effective descriptions of black holes surrounded by dark-sector fields or the effects of modified-gravity theories near a black hole.
+It is highly relevant to investigate the basic characteristics of hairy black holes and to develop techniques for identifying them, for instance, through gravitational wave measurements.
 When a black hole is perturbed, the remnant emits gravitational radiation known as the ringdown phase.
-This signal is primarily characterized by a collection of damped oscillations whose complex frequencies correspond to the quasinormal modes (QNMs).
+This signal is primarily characterised by a collection of damped oscillations whose complex frequencies correspond to the quasinormal modes (QNMs).
 These modes encode essential information about the black hole’s physical properties.
 If QNMs from a black hole endowed with “dark hair” could be detected, they would allow us to determine not only the mass and angular momentum of the source but also the state parameters of the surrounding dark-sector fields or the coupling constants that define the underlying modified gravity theory.

-However, apart from a few particular cases (e.g., analysis of QNMs from Bardeen black hole by Konoplya et. al.~\cite{Konoplya:2023ahd}), so far, a systematic study of QNMs applicable to a broad class of hairy black holes still remains unexplored.
-This is in part because the metrics describing hairy black hole models are generally complicated, making it challenging to perform QNM calculations.
-There is a strong need to develop general analytic formulas that can be uniformly used to analyze QNMs of various types of hairy black holes, independently of the specific details of each hairy black hole model (e.g., independent of the dark sector equation of state).
+However, apart from a few particular cases, such as the analysis of QNMs from the Bardeen black hole by Konoplya et al.~\cite{Konoplya:2023ahd}, a systematic study of QNMs applicable to a broad class of hairy black holes has not yet been fully pursued.
+This is in part because the metrics describing hairy black hole models are generally complicated, making direct QNM calculations challenging.
+Standard QNM methods require deriving the relevant perturbation equation for each background and perturbing field, imposing QNM boundary conditions, and solving for the complex frequencies using, for example, WKB methods, continued-fraction techniques, or time-domain evolution~\cite{Berti:2009kk,Iyer:1986np,Iyer:1986nq}.
+These methods are the most appropriate tools for obtaining accurate, field-dependent spectra, especially for the low-$\ell$ modes relevant to gravitational-wave observations, but they require the effective wave potential to be known for each model and perturbation sector.